 - Learn which apps are safe and unsafe

-- Learn strategies to monitor and set limits around phone and internet use
+- Learn strategies to monitor and set limits around social networking and gaming

 - Learn how your own behavior with phones and computers can positively and negatively influence your teen.

 Drugs and Alcohol: How Does Your Teen’s Personality Style, and Your Parenting Style impact their experimentation with drugs and alcohol?

 - Identify your teen’s personality style and risk-factors with drugs and alcohol